bseltz-cohesity/scripts/powershell/restoreVMFiles/README.md

 * -daysAgo: (optional) restore from last backup X days ago (1 = last night, 2 = night before last)
 * -runId: (optional) restore specified runId
 * -wait: (optional) wait for completion and report status
+* -noIndex: (optional) use if VM is not indexed, file paths must be exact case

 ## File Names and Paths